juancarlospaco/nim-pallas/README.md

 # Palas-Cat

-- Misterious Mistery.
+- Fully automated crossplatform standalone single-file multi-GUI custom installers without coding to install anything anywhere.

 # FAQ

 - Why not Calamares ?.

-Calamares is awesome, but is an installer for Linux Distros only, Palas can install anything anywhere.
+Calamares is awesome, but is an installer for Linux Distros only, Palas can install anything.

 - Why not make it compatible with NimInst / InnoSetup ?.